Best Dividend Stocks Under $50 in 2026

 The yield vs. safety trade-off visualised

 FCF yield above the dividend yield means the company generates more cash than it pays out — a safety buffer.
-All five stocks here have FCF yields above their dividend yields, meaning none is paying dividends with debt.
+All five core stocks here have FCF yields above their dividend yields, meaning none is paying dividends with debt.

 Dividend Yield % (current income)